-Issue Action Target Date Who By Update 17/05/16 1.
-Purchase Cards Increase the December 2016 December Procurement Procurement and Finance have rebate on 2016 Team/ met Procurement Scotland with a purchase Services/ view to a P2P review.
-Business cards by Creditors Case to be prepared. increasing the volume of spend • more use of Pcards instead of non-matched payments 2.
+Issue Action Target Date Who By Update 31/01/17 1.
+Purchase Cards Increase the rebate on purchase cards by increasing the volume of spend December December 2016 Procurement Team/ Services/ Creditors Review of current use of Pcards has taken place and compared with spend.
+Schools are being encouraged to purchase more with p cards to increase spends. more use of

+Pcards instead of non-matched payments 2.
 Electronic Invoicing Legal requirement to have electronic invoicing in place by 2019 Ensure e-invoicing is in place by 2019 by working with Scottish Government and Finance System supplier.
-2018 Team/ Services/ Procurement and Finance have met Procurement Scotland with a view to a P2P review.
-Business Case to be prepared.
+2018 Team/ Services/ Review of P2P completed by procurement in conjunction with Finance colleagues with a draft report on findings to be reviewed by CFO prior to next steps.
 3. E-Procurement eTendering Ensure Public Contracts Scotland - tender system known as pcs-t, is fully rolled out to all services August 2017 Ongoing.
-Property and Roads Officers now receiving training.
+Property and Roads Officers now receiving